Klosmi/html-basics/JS-basic.md

 ## [Attributes & properties](https://javascript.info/dom-attributes-and-properties#html-attributes)

 - __[Attribute](https://www.geeksforgeeks.org/what-is-the-difference-between-properties-and-attributes-in-html/)__:
-Attribute are defined by HTML and are used to customize a tag.
+__attributes are defined by HTML and are used to customize a tag.__
 When the browser loads the page, it reads (“parses”) the HTML, and generates DOM objects from it.
 For element nodes, most standard __HTML attributes__ automatically become *properties* of DOM objects.
 An attribute extends an HTML element, changing its behavior or providing metadata.